-The Financial Criteria portion of this RFP will be scored based upon the grand total for the five-year budget summary.
+The Financial Criteria portion of this RFP will be scored based upon the grand total for the 5-year budget summary.

-- The financial portion of the proposal represents 30 points of the overall score and will be awarded up to 30 points pursuant to a formula.
-This calculation will be computed by the Contract Administration Unit upon completion of the technical scoring by the technical review panel. - The submitted budget will be awarded points pursuant to a formula which awards the highest score to the budget that reflects the lowest overall cost in each technical assistance region.
+- The financial portion of the proposal represents 30% of the overall score and will be awarded up to 30 points pursuant to a formula.
+This calculation will be computed by the Contract Administration Unit upon completion of the technical scoring by the technical review panel. - The submitted budget will be awarded points pursuant to a formula which awards the highest score of 30 points to the budget that reflects the lowest overall cost.
 The remaining budgets will be awarded points based on a calculation that computes the relative difference of each proposal against the lowest budget submitted.
 The resulting percentage is then applied to the maximum point value of 30 points.

 NYSED reserves the right to request best and final offers.
 In the event NYSED exercises this right, all bidders will be asked to provide a best and final offer.
-The Contract Administration Unit will recalculate the financial score.
+The Contract Administration Unit will recalculate the financial score based upon the best and final offers received.